 Orbit adds a touch of class to your key chain, with a handsomely designed wireless key finder that can help you keep track of your keys or any other item, like a purse or wallet that you're likely to misplace.
 I only wish that all of the Orbit's features were as flawless as its look and feel.
+Overall, the Orbit makes our list of the best key finders, but we prefer the Tile Pro.

 |Size||1.33 inches in diameter, 0.35 inches thick|